 - ¼ cup tomato paste

-- 2 cups low FODMAP chicken bone broth (low FODMAP vegetable broth or water for vegetarian/vegan)
+- 2 cups low FODMAP broth or water (see notes)

 - 1 teaspoon apple cider vinegar